mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 right.
 This being said, despite the bug in the algorithm, the Wikipedia article does a passable job at explaining the intuition behind the alpha-beta pruning idea.

-The main feature of this library is that it can work with **any** two-player game that a client programmer may define.
-As such, it can be thought of as an engine to which the client programmer plugs certain functions describing their game rules and the engine comes up with the best move.
-The concepts of the min-max algorithm do not leak out to client programmers who only concern themselves with the rules of the game.
-Well, actually the only concept that does leak is the number of plies to look ahead but this is hardly intrinsic to the min-max algorithm.

 The library is statically typed using FlowType.
 Of course, you, as a client programmer, don't have to use FlowType.
 However, if it so happens that you are familiar with FlowType, then simply look at the following two